mon154/Real_Time_Yahtzee/README.md

 Useful websites incoming

 ## Future Work
-* I need to design and implement the algorithm that allows the computer to play with the players
+* Need to finish the computer player algorithm (Specifically where it tells the user what to reroll and selects the box to score if both rerolls are used).
-* I need to implement the bonus yahtzee feature
+* Eventually I would like to refine the algorithm so it plays better.
+* Give players the option to view their available score boxes at the beginning of their turn.
 * I would eventually like to implement a GUI so the game is no longer played in the terminal.